swiftlang/swift-evolution/proposals/NNNN-typed-throws-concurrency-library.md

 }
 ```

-Next, we propose adding a new `next2` (TODO: Revisit naming) method to the
+Next, we propose adding a new `next2` (TODO: Bikeshed the naming) method to the
 protocol which adopts typed throws.
 Furthermore, we propose to add default
 implementations for both `next` and `next2`.
 The latter enables us to adopt
 typed throws without breaking API or ABI.